autistic-symposium/blockchains-security-toolkit/advanced_expert/attack_reviews/top_immunefi_vulnerabilities/aurora.md

 * Aurora is an implementation of an EVM built on the NEAR network that supports all tools available in the Ethereum ecosystem.

-* Aurora developed the Rainbow Bridge which allows users to transfers assets between Ethereum, NEAR, and Aurora.
+* Aurora developed the Rainbow Bridge which allows users to transfer assets between Ethereum, NEAR, and Aurora.

 * Two contracts in the Aurora Engine are interesting to us: `ExitToNear` and `ExitToEthereum`.
 They are special, built-in (precompiled) contracts that handle withdraw requests from the Aurora EVM.